-Equation 4 computes the MER for a single partition.
-To get a single signal quality metric for all data subcarriers, the MER values can be averaged according to Equation 5.
+Equation 4 computes the MER for a single upper sideband or lower sideband partition, respectively.
+To get a single signal quality metric for all upper or lower data subcarriers, the MER values can be averaged according to Equation 5, respectively.

-Equation 5: Composite MER Measurement for all Data Subcarriers where the sum is computed for active partitions and M equals the total number of partitions
+Equation 5: Composite MER Measurement for Upper and Lower Data Subcarriers where Mref-1 is the number of active partitions on one sideband (upper or lower).